OpenEvalProject/evals/manuscripts/elife-37172/v1/manuscript.md

 Because purified AimA reduces the intestinal neutrophil response (Figure 3A,C), we hypothesized that the aim deletion strains would induce more inflammation, and thus upon mono-association could create a less hospitable intestinal environment for Aeromonas colonization.
 To test our hypothesis, we quantified intestinal neutrophil numbers in response to Δaim mono-associations at 7 dpf, corresponding to the time point when the bacterial colonization deficit for ZF Aer ΔaimA was apparent (Figure 5—figure supplement 2).
 We found that zebrafish mono-associated with ZF Aer ΔaimA exhibited significantly higher intestinal neutrophil counts as compared with those colonized with wild-type ZF Aer (Figure 5D), despite carrying a lower bacterial load (Figure 5B).
 Similarly, zebrafish colonized with the double mutant, Aer ΔAΔB, had significantly higher neutrophil counts than fish colonized with wild-type Aer (Figure 5E), despite being colonized at a lower level (Figure 5C).
 Notably, the Aer ΔaimA and Aer ΔaimB single mutants, which did not exhibit decreased colonization in mono-associations, also did not induce higher intestinal neutrophil numbers (Figure 5E).
 For both Aeromonas lineages, when exogenous AimA was added to the flasks of fish mono-associated with inflammation-inducing Δaim strains, the protein reduced neutrophil numbers back to normal levels (Figure 5D,E) and at the same time restored colonization levels (Figure 5B,C).

-## AimA promotes host survival of inflammatory challenge
+### AimA promotes host survival of inflammatory challenge

 We previously showed that resident zebrafish bacterial species can vary dramatically in their per capita impact on host response to bacterial colonization (Rolig et al., 2015).
 By extrapolating the number of neutrophils elicited per 104 colonizing bacteria, we calculated that Aer ΔAΔB is much more immuno-stimulatory that the wild-type strain, recruiting nearly twice the number of neutrophils, on average, for the same number of bacteria (Figure 6A).
 This suggests that the Aim proteins function to reduce Aeromonas’ immune stimulation, allowing it to reach high colonization density without eliciting a strong inflammatory response.

 ![Figure 6.](https://cdn.elifesciences.org/articles/37172/elife-37172-fig6-v1.jpg)

-**Figure 6.:** Aeromonas ΔAΔB causes decreased survival rate.(A) The per capita effect of wild-type Aeromonas, ΔAimA, ΔAimB, and ΔAΔB.
+**Figure 6.:** (A) The per capita effect of wild-type Aeromonas, ΔAimA, ΔAimB, and ΔAΔB.
 Each dot represents the average neutrophil response from a flask of 15 fish divided by the average colonization level from a flask of 15 fish, normalized to 104.
 (B) Survival curve of zebrafish mono-associated with wild-type A. veronii (N = 163), ΔAimA (N = 139), ΔAimB (N = 174), ΔAΔB (N = 148), and ΔAΔB + AimA (N = 60). *indicates significant difference from the survival curve with wild-type Aeromonas, Mantel-Cox test.
 (C) myd88-/- transgenic fish lack a neutrophil response to bacteria.
 Each dot represents one fish.
 (D) ΔAΔB colonization is rescued to wild-type colonization levels in myd88-/- transgenic fish.
 Further, both wild-type Aeromonas and ΔAΔB reach significantly higher colonization levels in the myd88-/- transgenic fish compared to wild-type fish, indicating that the innate immune response limits commensal bacterial growth.
 (E) Survival curves of myd88-/- zebrafish over a 3 day infection.
 GF myd88-/- (N = 45), CV myd88-/- (N = 120), Aer myd88-/- (N = 100), ΔAΔB myd88-/- (N = 124).
 (F) Survival curve of conventionally raised (CV) fish treated with LPS (N = 163), with LPS and AimA (N = 163), with LPS and AimB (N = 121), or with LPS and mLCN (N = 69).
 Letters next to key indicate significant difference between the survival curves, Mantel-Cox test.
-For all graphs, letters indicate significance by ANOVA with multiple comparisons.10.7554/eLife.37172.026Figure 6—source data 1.Aeromonas ΔAΔB causes decreased survival rate.
+For all graphs, letters indicate significance by ANOVA with multiple comparisons.

 Knowing that loss of the Aim proteins resulted in both a significantly increased per capita effect and intestinal neutrophil response, we explored whether the increased neutrophil response led to other downstream consequences for the host by monitoring the survival rate of mono-associated fish.
 By 72 hr post-inoculation, the survival rate of zebrafish colonized with wild-type Aer was 92% (n = 163).
 We observed a significant decline in the survival of fish mono-associated with Aeromonas lacking Aim genes [Aer ΔaimA (n = 139), Aer ΔaimB (n = 174), and Aer ΔAΔB (n = 148)], with survival rates of 64%, 73%, and 55%, respectively (Figure 6B).
 Remarkably, this decreased survival rate was rescued back to 90% by the presence of purified AimA protein (n = 60; Figure 6B).
 These data demonstrate that the Aim proteins act to promote both bacterial colonization and host survival, identifying AimA as a key mediator of host-bacterial mutualism.